github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 ## Inputs, tags, and outputs

-The `experimental` object has global siblings for `tags`, `roles`, `runner`, `github`, `enterprise_server`, `user_agent`, `webhook`, `lambda`, `queue`, `ssm`, `observability`, and `compute_provider`, in addition to its lane map at `multi_runner_config`.
+The `experimental` object has global siblings for `tags`, `roles`, `runner`, `github`, `webhook`, `lambda`, `queue`, `ssm`, `observability`, and `compute_provider`, in addition to its lane map at `multi_runner_config`.
 Global `lambda` settings include runner-stack artifact selection, the shared artifact bucket, runtime, architecture, principals, networking, role, and tag values plus nested `scale_up`, `scale_down`, `webhook`, and `pool` blocks.
 Runtime, architecture, networking, role, and tag globals configure v2 runner stacks and the shared webhook, runner-binary syncer, termination watcher, and AMI housekeeper. `lambda.principals` configures v2 runner-stack, runner-binary-syncer, termination-watcher, and AMI-housekeeper roles, but not the shared webhook role.
 Root `webhook` owns shared routing and matcher storage; `lambda.webhook` owns the webhook artifact, API Gateway access logs, sizing, and component tags.
 The termination watcher, AMI housekeeper, and runner-binary syncer have nested component owners under `compute_provider.ec2`.
 The active flat-only settings are `prefix`, `aws_partition`, and `aws_region`; legacy `iam_overrides` remains in the schema without an active consumer.

 Each v2 lane groups provider-neutral settings by owner: `runner`, `github`, `queue`, `lambda` (with nested `scale_up`, `scale_down`, and `pool`), `job_retry`, `ssm`, and `observability`.
 Backend settings live under `compute_provider.<provider>`.
 A nullable lane field inherits its corresponding experimental global when omitted or null, except that an external lane runner role suppresses inherited IAM management inputs.
 Precedence within a runner stack is therefore a non-null lane override followed by the global nested value, including that field's nested schema default.
 Per-lane precedence does not extend to singleton shared resources: the webhook, runner-binary syncer, termination watcher, AMI housekeeper, and shared GitHub App Parameter Store module consume global translated values only.
 The lane runner-binary enable switch is an exception only in that it determines whether its OS/architecture pair participates in the shared syncer set; all syncer and distribution-bucket settings remain global.